-Generally a few tests do not pass, but you can generally ignore any of the test failures listed below.
-Now test the build results:
+Generally a few tests do not pass.
+The test failures listed below are usually safe to ignore.

-You will probably see some test failures.
+You may see some test failures.
 The Glibc test suite is somewhat dependent on the host system.
-This is a list of the most common issues seen for this version of LFS:
+This is a list of the most common issues seen for some versions of LFS:

-- posix/tst-getaddrinfo4 will always fail due to not having the necessary networking applications when the tests are run. posix/tst-getaddrinfo5 is also known to fail on some architectures. - The rt/tst-cputimer1 and rt/tst-cpuclock2 tests have been known to fail.
-The reason is not completely understood, but indications are that minor timing issues can trigger these failures. - The math tests sometimes fail when running on systems where the CPU is not a relatively new Intel or AMD processor.
+- misc/tst-ttyname is known to fail in the LFS chroot environment. - inet/tst-idna name classify is known to fail in the LFS chroot environment. - posix/tst-getaddrinfo4 and posix/tst-getaddrinfo5 may fail on some architectures. - The nss/tst-nss-files-hosts-multi test may fail for reasons that have not been determined. - The math tests sometimes fail when running on systems where the CPU is not a relatively new Intel or AMD processor.